 Cancer and Hedgehog Inhibitors.
 The Hedgehog (also known as Hh) proteins comprise a group of secreted proteins that regulate cell growth, differentiation and survival.
 They are involved in organogenesis (the formation of organs) and have been shown to promote adult stem cell proliferation.
 Inappropriate activation of the Hh signaling pathway has been implicated in the development of several types of cancers including prostate, lung, pancreas, breast, brain and skin.
 Hedgehog pathway inhibitors are a relatively new class of therapeutic agents that act by targeting the proteins involved in the regulation of the Hh pathway.
 Many of these newly discovered inhibitors are currently undergoing preclinical testing and some have entered clinical studies as anti-cancer agents for a variety of cancers.
-Vismodegib was approved for treatment of locally advanced and metastatic basal cell carcinoma in early 2012, sonidegib was approved for locally advanced BCC in mid-2015 and glasdegib was approved in late 2018 for treatment of acute myeloid leukemia.
+Vismodegib was approved for treatment of locally advanced BCC in mid-2015 and glasdegib was approved in late 2018 for treatment of acute myeloid leukemia.